-If a business wanted to use ChatGPT to generate marketing content, it is arguable that the content would not be protectible under the Copyright Act because the chat bot is not an author, and the output may not be unique.
+If a business wanted to use ChatGPT to generate marketing content, it is arguable that the content would not be protectable under the Copyright Act because the chatbot is not an author, and the output may not be unique.
 Anyone who inserted a similar model could receive similar or identical output.
-Universities are instituting policies that use of chat bots is prohibited and will be considered plagiarism.
+Universities are instituting policies that use of chatbots is prohibited and will be considered plagiarism.

 ChatGPT claims it has 100 million monthly subscribers, and that it is growing exponentially.
 That’s a lot of potential arguments over the ownership and usage of data.
 When you add that to the belief that AI-generated output is notoriously unreliable, the situation becomes fraught with peril.

 Despite these concerns, many businesses are starting to use the technology to develop content.
 If your business is one of those that plans to tread carefully into the early stages of ChatGPT, it is critical to develop and publish a policy that clearly articulates the parameters of what is acceptable and what the expectations are with respect to safety and ownership.
 This can be difficult, even if your business does not plan to use ChatGPT until some of these issues are more settled.
 For instance, Walmart initially had an outright ban on using chatbots and related technology.
 Last week, Walmart removed the ban and instead asked employees to refrain from inputting any sensitive information, shopper information, or confidential knowledge into ChatGPT or other AI portal.

 If your business is planning to use ChatGPT’s API, it is important to understand the intellectual property and licensing implications, as well as the impact it may have on your need to obtain revised agreements with your clients.